-Ardon Creek has 4.1 acres of grapes.
+Ardon Creek has 2.1 acres of grapes.
 These are winter hardy varieties that can put up with our Iowa winters and still thrive.
 Some of these grape varieties may be unknown to most wine drinkers.
-Our grapes are red – Concord, Noiret, Chancellor and white – Edelweiss and LaCrosse.
-Our own juice is supplemented by the same varieties from the Finger Lakes wine region of New York.
+Our grapes are Concord, Noiret, Chancellor, Petite Pearl, Marquette, and Frontenac.
+Our own juice is supplemented by juice from the Finger Lakes wine region of New York.

 Many of our wines are inspired by the history of the town of Ardon, the 76 Township it is located in, or the personality of a beloved relative.
 You can see the story behind every wine on the back label of the bottle.

 The grapes are taken to the crusher and de-stemmer to remove the stems.
 They are fermented and the skins are removed.
-The juice is stored in tanks and containers at our winery to keep as little headspace near the wine as is possible.
+The juice is stored in various sized tanks at our winery to keep as little headspace near the wine as is possible.

-Bottling is also done by our “villagers” of volunteers, neighbors and workers.
+Bottling is also done by our “village” of volunteers, neighbors and workers.

 Once our wine is bottled, we distribute it to many local retail stores.
 We also offer our wines at many area farmers markets and the Ardon Creek Tasting Room.
 We offer tastings at many different locations to give people the opportunity to find out which wines they like best.